Yangian Symmetry Escapes from the Fishnet: Classical Yangian Invariance

 \section{Classical Yangian Invariance}

-We can now discuss Yangian invariance of the classical fishnet models along the lines of \cite{Beisert:2017pnr,Beisert:2018zxs}. \unskip\footnote{We shall not provide a detailed introduction to the framework for classical Yangian symmetry for planar gauge theory models, which is explained at length in \cite{Beisert:2018zxs}.} These models have conformal symmetry, hence it remains to show invariance under the level-one Yangian symmetries.
+We can now discuss Yangian invariance of the classical fishnet models along the lines of \cite{Beisert:2017pnr,Beisert:2018zxs}. \unskip\footnote{We shall not provide a detailed introduction to the framework for classical Yangian symmetry for planar gauge theory models, which is explained at length in \cite[section 3 and 4]{Beisert:2018zxs} and in \cite[section 2]{Beisert:2018ijg}.} These models have conformal symmetry, hence it remains to show invariance under the level-one Yangian symmetries.

 Let us start with the equations of motion for the bi-scalar model.
-They all take the common form

-where the conjugation and flavour configuration of the scalar fields does not actually play a role towards the conformal representations.
+They all take the common form , where the conjugation and flavour configuration of the scalar fields does not actually play a role towards the conformal representations.
 The level-one generators \eqref{eq:levelone} act on the field polynomials $\oper{X}_{\nfield{L-1}}$ constituting the equations of motions as:

 Here, the operator $\gen{J}^C_{k}$ describes the action of the level-zero generator $\gen{J}^C$ on the $k$-th field of the polynomial $\oper{X}_{\nfield{L-1}}$, whereas $\genyang{J}^C_{L,k}$ describes a single-field action of the level-one generator $\genyang{J}^C$ on the $k$-th field.
 The latter is a natural component of a Yangian representation where it may be regarded as a short-distance completion of the bi-local terms.
 We emphasise that we take $L$ to refer to the number of fields in the term $\action_{\nfield{L}}$ of the action which gives rise to the corresponding term $\oper{X}_{\nfield{L-1}}=\var \action_{\nfield{L}}/\var \phi$ in the equation of motion of length $L-1$.
 This notational shift by $1$ will make our later comparison to invariance of the action more immediate and convenient.